 New York Adult Survivors Act

-The New York Adult Survivors Act temporarily eliminates the civil statute of limitations for survivors of sexual assault who were over 18 when it occurred.
-This gives you the right to file a lawsuit against the perpetrator or others who facilitated the assault, regardless of how long ago it occurred.
-However, you must act quickly because this window closes on November 24, 2023.
+The New York Adult Survivors Act temporarily eliminated the civil statute of limitations for survivors of sexual assault who were over 18 when it occurred.
+This gave you the right to file a lawsuit against the perpetrator or others who facilitated the assault, regardless of how long ago it occurred.
+This window closed on November 24, 2023.
+Please contact the team at Herman Law to explore remaining legal options.

 If you have been sexually assaulted during adulthood, you deserve to be compensated for the physical harm, emotional trauma, and financial losses brought on by the abuse.